 - 1. Present a brief example of your organization's previous work living out the call of the 1964 Civil Rights Act to aid communities and individuals in resolving disputes, disagreements or difficulties relating to practices that impair the rights of persons in their communities and thereby threatening peaceful relations among them. - 2.
-Discuss your current engagement with government and non-governmental organizations which are positioned to impact a reduction in community or systems' violence or a reduction in hate crimes.
-Provide an example how your efforts to support the work of these organizations, with your skills has added values to their effort(s).
-(Hallmark 7) - 3.
-Discuss your current engagement with one or more of the communities impacted by current political violence or hate crimes.
-In this discussion include how your work has assisted in initiating, facilitating and raising the level of connections with these individuals and communities and those organizations working to address political violence or hate crimes.
-(Hallmark 8) - 4.
-Provide an example of how you have assisted to amplify the work of others, as well as your own, so others in your community know there is hope with actors of good faith working every day to co-create peace, move the community closer to justice and provide opportunities for bonding through engaging with each other.
-And include how these bridging efforts have created a path for a reduction in political violence or the experience of hate crimes.
-(Hallmark 9) - 5.
-Discuss what benefits you and your organization hope to obtain from the participation in the NAFCM Learning Community which focuses on sharpening the skills of the participants in areas of listening, holding space, data collection and analysis, systemic change, program implementation and sustainability.
+Discuss your current engagement with a government or non-governmental organization in supporting their ability to adopt skills that enhance their listening and facilitation skills.
+This includes how this effort has equipped them with basic conflict resolution skills such as coaching, de-escalation, impartial facilitation, and/or mediation.
+(Hallmark 2) - 3.
+Provide an example of how you have assisted in amplifying the work of a community recognized leader so that others know of their work to co-create peace, move the community closer to justice and/or provide opportunities for engagement across diverse communities.
+(Hallmark 9) - 4.
+Discuss your current engagement with one or more of the following: County Executive, Mayor, Chair of the Assembly or a leader, or council elected by the community to govern a governmental body.
+In this discussion include how your work with them has assisted them in creating avenues for the use, formally or informally, of coaching, de-escalation, impartial facilitation, and/or mediation in working with their constituents and/or those on the elected council and/or their employees.
+(Hallmark 8) - 5.
+Discuss what benefits you and your organization hope to obtain from the participation in the NAFCM Learning Community which focuses on sharpening the skills of the participants in areas of 1)listening, 2)holding space, 3)data collection and analysis, 4)systemic change, 5)program implementation and 6)sustainability.